sam-morin/sam-morin/README.md

 ### Hi there 👋

 I am Sam.
 I do web things and sometimes other things.

-Okay well, that's it.
+And, well.. that's it.

+Thanks for stopping by!